MartinThoma/MartinThoma.github.io/content/2020-02-08-virtual-environments.md

 installed `site-packages` which can be different from the systems `site-packages`.

-The TL;DR: `pipenv` is your friend; it allows you to forget about the others.
+TL;DR: `pipenv` is your friend; it allows you to forget about the others.

 ## virtualenv